- AustraliaNorth AmericaWorld

 How can you get exposure before the Starlink IPO date?

 While it's impossible to invest directly in Starlink, you may be able to get a head start by investing in Tesla (NASDAQ:TSLA), as Musk stated he'll "do his best" to give preference to long-term Tesla shareholders.
-There are platforms such as Hiive that enable accredited investors to purchase shares of pre-IPO companies, including SpaceX.
+Additionally, there are platforms such as Hiive that enable accredited investors to purchase shares of pre-IPO companies, including SpaceX.

 As with any investment, it's important to do your research and speak to an accredited brokerage or investment advisor before you commit any capital.